 The injustices are still in place, but one change over the past forty-six years is a recognition of how widespread those injustices are.
 Fourteen years after Memphis, an African-American community in Warren County, North Carolina decided it would not stand for a PCB dump to be placed next to their homes and they laid down on the road in front of bulldozers to prevent the digging.
 These Americans made history as the first people in the United States to be arrested preventing the construction of a dump.

 The residents of Afton, North Carolina failed to prevent the dump’s siting, but in the months and years that followed, the environmental justice movement emerged to fight back against the decades of discrimination that made shunting the dirty work of garbage collection to blacks “normal” in Memphis.
 The rhetoric and tactics used in the Memphis strike influenced the activism of the environmental justice movement.
 Though that movement has evolved and grown over the past quarter century, it owes debts to the sanitation workers who decided that enough was enough in February of 1968.

-Today, let us remember that forty-six years ago, several hundred such people rose up for respect, for dignity, and for a more just society.
+Today, let us remember that forty-seven years ago, several hundred such people rose up for respect, for dignity, and for a more just society.
 Let us remember the sacrifices of Dr. King, yes, but also of Echol Cole, of Robert Walker, of Larry Payne.
 Let us remember the courage and resolve of T.O.
 Jones and every preacher, every union member, every activist, and every person who worked to bring a measure of justice to Memphis.
 Let us remember, and let us try to use their example to make our own communities more just today and in the days ahead.